Archdiocese of Vilnius: Under the Russian Empire

 After the partitions of Poland–Lithuania, the Diocese of Vilnius became part of the Russian Empire and no longer enjoyed freedom of relations with the Holy See but many Catholics supported the Russian government after Bishop of Vilnius Ignacy Jakub Massalski was hanged in 1794 by the revolutionaries of the Kościuszko Uprising.
 In 1795 the chapter nominated David Pilchowski vicar in spiritualibus.
 Livonia was added to the diocese, and John Nepomucene Kossakowski (1798–1808) was appointed bishop.
 He did much for the prosperity of the seminary.
 After his death the chapter became involved in a conflict with Stanisław Bohusz Siestrzeńcewicz, the Catholic Metropolitan Archbishop of Mohilev (from 1798 to 1925 Vilnius was a suffragan see of the Archdiocese of Mohilev, the effective see was in Saint Petersburg), who used his metropolitan rights and forced, upon the chapter, the nominee of Hieronim Stroynowski as administrator and later Bishop (1808–1815), upon whose death he arrogated to himself the government of the diocese with the title of primate of Lithuania.

+By ukaze (imperial decree) of Alexander I of Russia on July 18, 1803, the Vilnius Seminary was declared the central seminary of the Empire, with the obligation for the future Russian Catholic "high clergy" (bishops, canons, ecclesiastical judges) to study there and obtain a degree in theology or canon law.
+An annual endowment of 180,000 rubles funded by the imperial treasury was established for its maintenance.
+The Vilnius seminary remained the primary center of study for the Catholic clergy until the establishment of the Roman Catholic Theological Academy of Saint Petersburg in 1831, placed under the direct leadership of Archbishop of Mogilev Ignacy Ludwik Pawłowski.